matiaspaavilainen/my-website/README.md

 ## Features

 Simple UI and navigation with [React Router](https://reactrouter.com/), focusing on minimal design and responsiveness.
 Information about photos, such as title, categories, and filename are stored in a [MySQL](https://www.mysql.com/).
 [ExifReader](https://github.com/mattiasw/ExifReader) is used to extract the image's creation time to also store in the DB.
-Routing in the backend is implemented with [Express](https://expressjs.com/).
 When the images are added to the database, they also get a new unique filename based on the title.
 A thumbnail is also created with [image-thumbnail](https://github.com/onildoaguiar/image-thumbnail#readme) for each image and stored separately.
 The image files are served statically from the server.
 In the gallery view thumbnails are used, and clicking on an image opens the full resolution version.

 - **Missing features / problems**
   - Filtering and sorting system for photos